 RTÉ 2FM Rising

-RTÉ 2FM revealed its prestigious 2FM Rising list for 2022.
-This exciting list, chosen by a panel of experts, consists of ten music acts tipped for success and will have listeners thrilled with their catchy sound.
+Chosen by a panel of experts, the eagerly anticipated list consists of ten music acts tipped for success, who are sure to have listeners enthralled with their work.

-Some of the alumni from 2FM Rising in recent years are: Fontaines DC, Denise Chaila, Dermot Kennedy, Jafairs, Lyra, Pillow Queens, Wild Youth, JC Stewart, The Murder Capital, For Those I Love, Monjola and Gemma Dunleavy.
+Alumni from 2FM Rising in recent years include world class artists like Fontaines DC, Denise Chaila.
+Dermot Kennedy, Jafairs, Lyra, Pillow Queens, Wild Youth, JC Stewart, The Murder Capital, For Those I Love, Monjola, Gemma Dunleavy, and Plantain Papi.

-The announcement was made on The Tracy Clifford Show 2FM and between 31 January – 4 February Rising Week will kick off.
-Rising Week will see the ten chosen acts, which 2FM will champion during the year, promoted extensively across the station.
+Rising Week will take place from January 16th – 20th across RTÉ 2FM, and will see the ten chosen acts – which 2FM will champion during the year – promoted extensively across the station.
 It will also broadcast exclusive new music and interviews with these up and coming artists.

 Golden Plec Plec Picks Series